 Haiti’s transition to a functional democracy is important to the United States.
 Strong democratic institutions, including holding regular free and fair elections, can help guarantee Haiti’s democratic traditions and ensure a voice for the Haitian people in their governance.
 A commitment to democracy, security and the rule of law ensures that human rights and fundamental freedoms are better protected.
 The stability and predictability that come with these institutions are essential for Haiti to achieve sustained economic growth and attract needed foreign investment.
 However, Haiti suffered another setback in its democratic development with the assassination of President Moïse, who had been ruling by decree since Parliament lapsed in January 2020 but was set to leave office February 2022.
 Prime Minister Ariel Henry then became head of a unity government, but Haiti still lacks fully functioning legislative and judicial branches.
 Only one-third of the Senate remains in office (10 senators), after the October 2019 local and parliamentary elections did not take place as scheduled.
 The terms of the final 10 senators, who began serving their terms in 2017, will expire on January 9, 2023, leaving no nationally elected officials remaining in Haiti.
 The twelve-person Supreme Court lost its president to COVID-19, and three members were dismissed by President Moïse in February.

 U.S. Assistance to Haiti

 Since the earthquake, the United States has made available over $5.1 billion for assistance to Haiti to support life-saving post-disaster relief as well as longer-term recovery, reconstruction, and development programs.
 After the 2021 earthquake, the United States again mobilized a whole-of-government effort to provide immediate assistance at the Haitian government’s request.
 Even before the earthquake, Haiti was among the least developed nations and faced chronic challenges to meaningful poverty reduction.
 Against this background, the country’s reconstruction and development will continue for many years.
 In addition to chronic cycles of poverty, a worsening political and security crisis have exacerbated persistent humanitarian needs in Haiti.
 Since fiscal year (FY) 2021, the United States, through USAID, has provided nearly $172 million in life-saving humanitarian assistance in response to persistent needs, and more than $106 million in development and health assistance.
-Highlighted U.S. assistance to the police school and HNP leadership helped increase the HNP force to 15,000 officers at the end of 2017, and helped enhance the capacity of the HNP’s special units.
+Highlighted U.S. assistance to the police school and HNP leadership has helped increase the HNP force to more than 15,300 officers at the end of 2019 and has helped enhance the capacity of the HNP’s special units.